English Proficiency Requirements

 Please provide this exact information to your IELTS test center when requesting your results for Ohio University:

 Account Name: Ohio University

 Address: Research and Technology Center, Room 220

-Please note that the Graduate Catalog is published biennially.
-Changes in the law, or government interpretation of the law will not immediately show in the catalog.
-Guidance and policy on this page will supersede catalog policy.
+*Please note: Changes in the law or government interpretation of the law will not immediately show in the catalog.
+In the event of change, the guidance and policy on this page will supersede catalog policy.